wkumari/draft-wkumari-opsawg-sdi/README.md

    The operator will contact the vendor's publication server, and download the certificate (by providing the unique device identifier of the device).
-The operator fetches the certificate using a secure transport (e.g., HTTPS).
+The operator fetches the certificate using a secure transport that authenticates the source of the certificate, such as HTTPS (confidentiality protection can provide some privacy and metadata-leakage benefit, but is not key to the primary mechanism of this document).
 The operator will then encrypt the initial configuration (for example, using SMIME [RFC5751]) using the key in the certificate, and place it on their configuration server.

    See Appendix B for examples.

+Kumari & Doyle          Expires December 10, 2020               [Page 8]

+Internet-Draft            Secure Device Install                June 2020

                          +------------+
       +--------+         |           |